Travel Postcard: 48 hours in Venice for Carnival

 11 a.m. - Embrace the cheerfulness of the carnival and stop for a glittering makeup session with one of the young artists dotting the streets of Venice.
 Prices vary from 5 to 10 euros.

-1 p.m. - For a light lunch, enjoy an "ombra and a chicheto," a glass of wine and an appetizer, at one of the numerous osterias in Venice like Bagolo, in Campo San Giacomo dell'Orio, or the Aciugheta in campo SS.
+1 p.m. - For a light lunch, enjoy an "ombra and a chicheto", a glass of wine and an appetiser, at one of the numerous osterias in Venice like Bagolo, in Campo San Giacomo dell'Orio, or the Aciugheta in campo SS.
 Filippo e Giacomo.

 2:30 p.m. - Book a ticket for the final of the "Best masked costume contest" at the Gran Teatro of San Marco.
 The contestants parade on stage, competing to show off their costumes, masks, wigs, feathers and caps.